Category Archives: Scottish Royals

 James Stewart, 1st Earl of Moray; Credit – Wikipedia

-During Mary’s thirteen-year absence, the Protestant Reformation had swept through Scotland, led by John Knox who is considered the founder of the Presbyterian Church of Scotland.
-Therefore, Catholic Mary returned to a Scotland that was very different from the one she had left as a child.
-James Stewart, Margaret, Lady Douglas of Loch Leven’s son with James V, and Mary’s half-brother, had become Protestant as had most of Margaret’s family.
-Despite their religious differences, James Stewart became the chief advisor to his sister and in September 1561, Mary created her half-brother Earl of Moray.
+During Mary’s thirteen-year absence, the Protestant Reformation swept through Scotland, led by John Knox, the founder of the Presbyterian Church of Scotland.
+Therefore, Catholic Mary returned to a very different Scotland from the one she had left as a child.
+James Stewart, Margaret, Lady Douglas of Loch Leven’s son with James V, and Mary’s half-brother, had become Protestant like most of Margaret’s family.
+Despite their religious differences, James Stewart became the chief advisor to his sister, and in September 1561, Mary created her half-brother Earl of Moray.
 Eventually, Mary’s behavior angered even her half-brother James Stewart, 1st Earl of Moray and he joined other Protestant lords in a rebellion.

 Mary, Queen of Scots Escaping from Loch Leven Castle (1805); Credit – Wikipedia

-James Hamilton of Bothwellhaugh preparing to assassinate the Earl of Moray (1835 illustration); Credit – Wikipedia
+James Hamilton of Bothwellhaugh preparing to assassinate the Earl of Moray; Credit – Wikipedia

 James Stewart, Earl of Moray, Margaret’s son by James V, also had an unhappy ending.
 On January 23, 1570, in Linlithgow, Scotland, while still serving as Regent for his nephew James VI, King of Scots, the 39-year-old Earl of Moray was assassinated by James Hamilton of Bothwellhaugh, a supporter of his half-sister Mary, Queen of Scots.
 It was the first assassination by a firearm in recorded history.
 James Stewart, 1st Earl of Moray was buried at St. Giles’ Cathedral in Edinburgh, Scotland.
-Seven earls and lords carried his body into the church, and John Knox, the Scottish minister who was a leader of Scotland’s Reformation and the founder of the Presbyterian Church of Scotland, preached at the funeral.
+Seven earls and lords carried his body into the church.
+John Knox, the Scottish minister, a leader of Scotland’s Reformation, and the founder of the Presbyterian Church of Scotland, preached at the funeral.
 Margaret, Lady Douglas of Loch Leven survived her son by two years, dying on May 5, 1572, at the age of 57.

 John Knox preaching the funeral sermon of the Earl of Moray, depicted in a stained-glass window at St. Gile’s Cathedral; Credit – By CPClegg – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=82436877